 Lp(a) measurement is challenging.
-There is substantial variability in assays, in part relating to apo(a) structure and variability in K-IV repeats.
-Ideally, clinical assays should use an antibody for a unique non-repetitive epitope in apo(a), recognizing each Lp(a) particle once and reporting levels as nmol/L. In practice, as raising such antibodies is difficult, most assays incorporate polyclonal antibodies which recognize different epitopes, and therefore potentially underestimate or overestimate Lp(a) levels depending on the presence of small or large isoforms, respectively.
+181 There is substantial variability in assays, in part relating to apo(a) structure and variability in K-IV repeats.
+182 Ideally, clinical assays should use an antibody for a unique non-repetitive epitope in apo(a), recognizing each Lp(a) particle once and reporting levels as nmol/L. In practice, as raising such antibodies is difficult, most assays incorporate polyclonal antibodies which recognize different epitopes, and therefore potentially underestimate or overestimate Lp(a) levels depending on the presence of small or large isoforms, respectively.
 Incorporating multiple calibrators spanning a range of sizes in the assay can at least partly address this issue (see Supplementary material online, Figure S5 for further explanation).
-Working groups for standardization of Lp(a) measurement are in progress, aiming to provide improved reference materials as a major step forward in Lp(a) measurement.
+Working groups for standardization of Lp(a) measurement are in progress, aiming to provide improved reference materials as a major step forward in Lp(a) measurement. ^{183,184} age.

-age.
 For example, a person with an elevated Lp(a) level of 220 nmol/L has a 1.87-fold increased risk of major cardiovascular event as compared to a person with an Lp(a) level of 20 nmol/L (assuming all other risk factors are equal).
-This increased risk of major cardiovascular event can be mitigated by lowering low-density lipoprotein cholesterol by 0.8 mmol/L if started at age 30 years, but would require more intense low-density lipoprotein cholesterol by 0.8 mmol/L if started at age 30 years, but would require more intense low-density lipoprotein cholesterol lowering by 1.5 mmol/L if started at age 60 years.
+This increased risk of major cardiovascular event can be mitigated by lowering low-density lipoprotein cholesterol by 0.8 mmol/L if started at age 30 years, but would require more intense low-density lipoprotein cholesterol lowering by 1.5 mmol/L if started at age 60 years.
 The data in the table of panel B elaborates on current clinical practice guidelines that recommend more intense risk factor modification among persons with elevated Lp(a) levels by providing specific quantitative guidance for how much low-density lipoprotein cholesterol lowering should be intensified to mitigate the increased risk of major cardiovascular event caused by increasingly higher Lp(a) levels.
-An easy-to-use online Lp(a) risk and benefit algorithm can provide convenient and specific guidance on how much intensification of low-density lipoprotein cholesterol lowering is initiated.
-However, where the main part of the risk is substantial and mainly attributable to Lp(a), a lowering of traditional risk factors such as low-density lipoprotein cholesterol lowering is initiated.
-However, where the main part of the risk is substantial and mainly attributable to Lp(a) levels.
-The online Lp(a) risk and benefit algorithm is available at the European Atherosclerosis Society website (www.eas-society.org/LPA\risk\and\benefit\algorithm).
+An easy-to-use online Lp(a) risk and benefit algorithm can provide convenient and specific guidance on how much intensification of low-density lipoprotein cholesterol lowering is needed to mitigate the risk caused by a person's Lp(a) level depending on the age at which low-density lipoprotein cholesterol lowering is initiated.
+However, where the main part of the risk is substantial and mainly attributable to Lp(a), a lowering of traditional risk factors such as low-density lipoprotein cholesterol will be insufficient to mitigate this increased risk.
+In these cases specific Lp(a)-lowering therapies are urgently required.
+This information should motivate testing of Lp(a) and inform the clinical use of measured Lp(a) levels.
+The online Lp(a) risk and benefit algorithm is available at the European Atherosclerosis Society website (www.eas-society.org/LPA_risk_and_benefit_algorithm).
 Further details are provided in the Supplementary material online.
 For detailed methodological description, see Supplementary material online.
 Data provided by Prof. Brian Ference and Prof. Alberico L. Catapano.